Aleksandir/Sheetmusic-PDF-Renamer/README.md

 ### Prerequisites 📋

 - Python 3.7 or later 🐍
-- A MusicBrainz account to get API credentials 🔑
+- A Last.fm account to get API credentials 🔑

 ### Installing 💻